 Yes, Habitat conducts credit and background checks on all applicants.
 A criminal history does not automatically disqualify an applicant; any issues that come up in a background check will be handled on an individual basis.
 Habitat will verify employment, obtain housing and banking references, and check credit to make an assessment as to whether Habitat is an appropriate program for the applicant(s).
 Habitat does not have a minimum credit score requirement, but credit history and debt will be assessed by us and our banking partners.
 Applicants cannot have filed bankruptcy in the last four years.

 How long will it take to purchase my Habitat home?

 Sweat equity is a core tenet of Habitat’s ministry.
-The term refers to the actual hands-on involvement of prospective homeowners in the construction of their homes and in other Habitat and community activities.
-Sweat equity is designed to meet three important goals: 1) Partnership through providing meaningful interaction between future homeowners, Habitat staff, volunteers and community members; 2) Pride in homeownership, and; 3) Development of skills and knowledge.
+The term refers to the actual hands-on involvement of future homeowners in the construction of their homes and in other Habitat & community activities.
+Sweat equity is designed to meet three important goals: 1) Partnership through providing meaningful interaction between future homeowners, Habitat staff, volunteers and community members; 2) pride in homeownership, and; 3) development of skills and knowledge.

 All Habitat homebuyers must complete 250 hours of sweat equity prior to closing on their house.
 These hours may be completed by family members planning to live in the Habitat house as well as by friends and relatives.

 What is sweat equity?